Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Baseball cleared his throat.
 "Rumour, sir?"

 "My mistake, I must have misheard what you were saying."
 Powell nodded.
-“Incidentally, the sand in the gravball chamber needs raking flat.
+"Incidentally, the sand in the gravball chamber needs raking flat.
 I've always fancied it might be fun to turn that into some kind of Zen garden thing.
 Think I saw some suitable large rocks over by the gym.
-Sound like fun?”
+Sound like fun?"

 Burgess didn't do anything so obvious as deflate, but there was a definite resigned hint to his "Yes sir."